AGENTS

 ```

-After installing, ask your assistant something like *"How do I configure browser-specific manifest fields in Extension.js?"* — it consults the MCP tools and cites docs pages.
+After installing, ask your assistant something like *"How do I configure browser-specific manifest fields in Extension.js?"* The assistant consults the MCP tools and cites docs pages.

 ## llms.txt